ericgolftourney/StoreLocatorPlus/readme.txt

 ** Store Pages CreatePage() now accepts a keepcontent and post_status flag.
 ** CreatePage() post_status of 'prior' keeps the previous publication state of a store page
 * New Hooks/Filters for 3rd party add-ons
-** slp_edit_location_redirect - prevent page redirect when updating location data (good for seeing edit error messages) ** slp_pages_insert_post - allow plugins (Tagalong) to change the default store pages attributes ** slp_pages_content - allow plugins to change how store pages content is built
+** slp_edit_location_data - allow plugins to get ahold of the incoming location data prior to editing ** slp_edit_location_redirect - prevent page redirect when updating location data (good for seeing edit error messages) ** slp_pages_insert_post - allow plugins (Tagalong) to change the default store pages attributes ** slp_pages_content - allow plugins to change how store pages content is built